You can save the hierarchies you created, layout options, zoom level, label, size and color choices and filtering

 create your own BATCH file, however, remember to include the double quotes (").

-- The commands required for a BATCH file:
+- The commands that should be put into the BATCH file:

 - java -jar TreemapProgram.jar